 Ana Palacios has a background in the contemporary arts and after receiving an adult diagnoses of autism, she realised her art practice had emerged as a positive adaptation to the challenges of being neurodiverse.
 Starting at Spectrum Space as a volunteer in 2017, Ana began working as a visual arts facilitator before expanding her role further.
 She now mainly concentrates on peer work, development of positive identity, as well as development and facilitation of training and educational courses.

 Chris started at Spectrum Space as a volunteer in July 2018 and joined our staff team in October that same year.
-She holds a Bachelor of Social Science (Major Human Services) from Edith Cowan University and is currently working towards a postgraduate Diploma in Social Work.
+She holds a Bachelor of Social Science (Major Human Services) and a Bachelor of Social Work from Edith Cowan University.
 Chris wholeheartedly endorses the strengths-based approach as best practice for supporting and working alongside Spectrum Space participants.

 Scott joined Spectrum Space in July 2013 and manages all IT related matters such as the website, social media, newsletters and membership.
 He also assists with event management and administration duties.